alowaniak/pretty-paster/README.md

 ### Xml
 Pretty-prints xml (~~if, God forbid, you have to use it~~) by placing linebreaks after tags and indenting with 2 spaces per level.

+### Json
+Pretty-prints json by placing linebreaks after elements and indenting with 2 spaces per level.

 ## Installation
 Simply download the "[.zip](https://github.com/alowaniak/pretty-paster/releases/download/v0.1/PrettyPaster-0.1.zip)" or "[.tar](https://github.com/alowaniak/pretty-paster/releases/download/v0.1/PrettyPaster-0.1.tar)" file from the [release page](https://github.com/alowaniak/pretty-paster/releases/tag/v0.1) and extract to a location of your choosing.